Open-Transactions/protocol-docs/content/doctypes/item.md

 * Optional element `note`.
 Armored.
 A text field for the user.
 The note can be from server or from client.
 The note is padded to minimal size 100.
 TODO: why?
 * Optional element `inReferenceTo`.
 Armored.
-Copy of transaction item that current item refers.
+Copy of transaction item that current item refers to.
 * Optional element `attachment`.
 Armored.
 Digital cash token is sent here.
   For example voucher is here when withdraw voucher.
 * If type is `balanceStatement`: Element `transactionReport`
     * balance statement contains transactionReport for each transaction in inbox or outbox.
     * Attribute `type`.
 String.
 Specifies receipt type.
 TODO.
     * Attribute `adjustment`.
 Integer.
-Amount, how much incoming into the account (negative for outgoing).
+Amount, indicating an incoming deposit into the account (negative for an outgoing withdrawal).
     * Attribute `accountID`.
 Identifier.
 Destination account ID.
     * Attribute `nymID`.
 Identifier.
 User ID.
     * Attribute `numberOfOrigin`.
 Integer.
-Reference to original transaction.
+Reference to the original transaction.
     * Attribute `transactionNum`.
 Integer.
-        * the attribute could have special value 1 that is used when client does not know transaction number.
+        * the attribute could have special value 1 that is used when a client does not know the transaction number.
 The transaction number will be in response in attribute `outboxNewTransNum`.
         * see https://github.com/Open-Transactions/opentxs/blob/develop/src/client/OpenTransactions.cpp#L12418 and https://github.com/Open-Transactions/opentxs/blob/develop/src/core/OTTransaction.cpp#L1987
     * Attribute `closingTransactionNum`.
 Integer.
 Only for `finalReceipt` or `